 After a serious truck accident, you may be dealing with the emotional trauma related to being injured in such a violent and unexpected accident.
 No one should have to go through these things without legal guidance.
 Call attorney Joe Brad Brock, a skilled Corpus Christi truck accident lawyer with decades of experience in personal injury cases.
 Call today to find out if you are eligible to receive compensation for medical costs, pain and suffering, and lost wages.

 Your Go-To Guide After a Truck Accident

 The very first thing you need to do after a major truck accident is to check yourself for serious injuries like bone fractures, spinal injuries, and head trauma.
-Make sure you are not bleeding out and if you are, apply pressure.
-Try to move out of harm’s way like oncoming traffic or fires but move cautiously if you suspect bone fractures or spinal cord damage.
+Make sure you are not bleeding out, and if you are, apply pressure.
+Try to move out of harm’s way, but move cautiously if you suspect bone fractures or spinal cord damage.
 Moving the wrong way could worsen these injuries.

 Call 911 as soon as you can.
 Once you have yourself in a safe position and if you can walk, check on anyone else at the scene.
 Do what you can without accidentally causing further damage while waiting for the paramedics and police to arrive.
 When they do arrive, explain what happened.
 Try to write down your recollection of the accident as soon as you are able.
 You will want to ask for a copy of the police report later on.

-Seek medical attention!
+Seek medical attention immediately.
 Many accident injuries can go unnoticed for hours or days.
 When you find the opportunity, take pictures with your phone of your injuries, the accident scene, and any damages to your vehicle.
 This serves as vital evidence for your accident claim.